teuben/dc2019/scripts4paper/DC_pars.md

       sdroregrid      = sdbase +'.SD_ro-rg_'+specsetup+'.image'          # INTpar case

 and find a suitable emission free region (continuum) or channel range (cube) in e.g. the CASA viewer (setting a box/region in the image in the CASA viewer gives you the rms therein in the region panel of the viewer).
 Define these in the ``threshregion`` and ``cont_chans``, respectively.
 Sometimes, there are no fully emission-free channels on a cube, so that one needs to select a range of the weakest emission channels and a region that is emission-free for all these selected channels.
 For fully emission-free channels, set ``threshregion = ''``.
 Then, play with the image contours and their flux levels to find a good cut-off threshold for creating the clean mask.
 This flux value of the interferometric image is parametrised in DC_run.py as ``RMSfactor`` * RMS measured in the user defined threshregion in the continuum image or as ``cube_rms`` * RMS measured in the user defined cont_chans (and threshregion, if needed) in the cube image.
-If the image contains no reliably emission-free region, use the entire image ``threshregion = ''`` and note that the measured RMS is not the true RMS of the image.
+If the image contains no reliably emission-free region, you can either use the entire image ``threshregion = ''`` and note that the measured RMS is not the true RMS of the image, or use the theoretical RMS defined by the uv-coverage by setting ``theoreticalRMS = True``.
+This RMS is derived from the '*.sumwt'-image generated during imaging and can be understood as a lower limit of the RMS.
+The RMS in the actual image is often higher due to e.g. an imperfect calibration.

 The resulting threshold-clipped mask is smoothed by the ``smoothing``-factor times the interferometric beam.

 The flux threshold for a single dish image based mask is given by the ``sdmasklevel`` times the SD image peak flux.

 NEW: Having the parameters set, a second execution of step 1 is not necessary, because the threshold and masks are recalculated for any changes in the mask fine-tuning parameters at the beginning of each DC_run execution.
 In fact, when step 2 (ordinary tclean) has been executed, the tclean-product will be used as a templete for threshold and mask generation instead - under the assumption that the strongest sidelobes have been removed by cleaning and therefore yielding a more accurate representation of the actual brightness distribution.
+If the clean in step 2 diverged, delete the corresponding image product so that DC_run will use the dirty image from step 1 as a template.

 Nevertheless, the updated *pars*-file needs to be executed before DC_run, else your new SD_INT_AM parameter are not implemented.